 - Hike at the Kensico Dam Plaza in Valhalla.
 The park offers activities from nature studies to concerts, fitness classes and includes a 300 foot and 1,830 foot-long dam which forms the Kensico Reservoir.

-There you have it, 11 fun things to do in Westchester.
-As you can see, Westchester County is a great place to live and work.
+There you have it, 11 fun things to do in Westchester county.
+Whether you’re seeking outdoor recreation, historical sites, artistic experiences or anything else, Westchester County has it all!
+This county is a great place to live and work.

 If you are planning to move here, make sure to get expert advice, such as information on Westchester’s tenant laws.
-Sterling Property Solutions can take care of all your needs, whether you are looking to buy or rent a home in Westchester.
+Sterling Property Solutions can take care of all your needs, whether you are looking to buy or rent a home in Westchester, New York.